Stage 1 Fire Restrictions are in effect for Gilpin County and the Arapaho and Roosevelt National Forests. Learn more.

 • What driving actions have led you to believe the driver is intoxicated

-We will also as you if you are willing to sign a complaint, meaning if you are willing to have an officer get in touch with you and have you sign a statement as to what driving actions you observed.
+We will also ask you if you are willing to sign a complaint, meaning if you are willing to have an officer get in touch with you and have you sign a statement as to what driving actions you observed.

 DUI Saturation Patrols